vesko-vujovic/vesko-vujovic.github.io/content/posts/offset-management-esm.md

 {{<linebreaks>}}

-So let's refresh our memory how lambda is commiting offsets :brain: From my previous blog on [event-source-mapping](https://blog.veskovujovic.me/posts/event-source-mapping-and-lambda-scaling/) we said 🗣️:
+So let's refresh our memory on how lambda is committing offsets :brain: In my previous blog on [event-source-mapping](https://blog.veskovujovic.me/posts/event-source-mapping-and-lambda-scaling/) we said 🗣️:

-> Whenever lambda finishes with status code 200, the offset will be committed automatically for the kafka topic.
+> Whenever lambda finishes with status code **200**, the offset will be committed automatically for the kafka topic.

 After refreshing our memory we can create a summary of the things that ESM does for us.